vbezhenar/vbezhenar.github.io/_articles/start-typescript-node-project.md

 Prettier provides good defaults out of the box and even maintains a [philosophy](https://prettier.io/docs/en/option-philosophy.html) regarding its options.
-In this guide, we will modify the `trailingComma` option as an example.
+In this guide, we will change the `trailingComma` option.
-However, it's generally recommended to leave most options at their default settings.

 ```sh
 npm install --save-dev 'prettier'